 These Rules Apply Even When There Is No Will

 When a person dies without a will, their estate still needs to be probated and the court still needs to appoint a person to administer the estate.
 That person is called an “administrator” rather than an “executor”.
 There are many different types of estate administrations under Texas law but, in general, the rules listed here apply to both administrators and executors.

 If your loved one died without a will and the court-appointed an administrator of their estate, and if you notice the administrator engaged in any of the actions listed above, consider contacting a probate litigator to discuss and enforce your rights.

 Does a Mishandled Estate Always Result in Litigation?

 Fortunately, no. Sometimes, an executor’s mishandling of an estate is an honest mistake or mere laziness, and the matter can be solved through simple intervention and negotiation.
 In other cases, mediation can help you get things back on track.

-Instead of jumping to conclusions or jeopardizing the estate you are interested in, discuss your rights and legal options with the probate litigation attorneys at Hendershot Cowart P.C.
+Don't jump to conclusions.
+Unguarded actions could jeopardize the estate that you are trying to protect.
+Instead, discuss your rights and legal options with the probate litigation attorneys at Hendershot Cowart P.C.
 If you are worried your loved one’s estate is at risk, our team will create a strategy to protect your interests as a beneficiary.

 If you are not getting the unwavering commitment you deserve from the executor of your loved one’s estate, get it from us – call us at (713) 909-7323 or contact us online to schedule an appointment today.